|

 employer survey that was that was distributed to some 550

 employers throughout the State of Wyoming.
+The statewide economic impact of

 the child care industry was ultimately determined through the